SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 # Course Project: Simulation of the Chord and CAN Algorithm using Akka
 ## Overview:
 In this project, we have implemented the Chord and CAN algorithm using Akka, an actor-based computational model, to simulate a distributed hash table with a virtual overlay network for distribution of work in a cloud data center.
-It is then deployed on AWS which can be seen on this [Part-1](https://youtu.be/mAGU4rDkoHE) and [Part-2](https://youtu.be/qAdJ1JGcTEo) videos on YouTube.
+It is then deployed on AWS which can be seen on [Part-1](https://youtu.be/mAGU4rDkoHE) and [Part-2](https://youtu.be/qAdJ1JGcTEo) videos on YouTube.

 ## Team Members: